citizenspress/citizenspress.github.io/_posts/articles/2017-09-09-Linux-For-Normals.md

 Introduction
 ============

-The purpose of this document is to outline how I work in Linux.
+The purpose of this document is to outline how I work in Linux, Mutt, Emacs, and i3 Window Manager.
 While there are lots of documents online about how coders set-up and tinker with Linux, there are not many for normal users who want to become more proficient in their computer use.

 I think of myself as a normal user who uses Linux.